chikonamombe2025/my-first-repo/README.md

 # my-first-repo
-This is where I ihave learnt how to create a repository.
+This is where I have learnt how to create a repository.